SergeiVorontsov/voting/README.md

 2 types of users: admin and regular users.

 Admin can input a restaurant and it's lunch menu of the day (just a dish name and price).
-Admin can create new menus, new meals, update meals.
+Admin can create new menus, new dishes, update dishes.

 Users can vote for a restaurant they want to have lunch at today.
 Only one vote counted per user.